 These concepts of convergence and divergence are vitally important when studying neural embeddings.
 We're almost ready to revisit this topic, but first we'll take a quick trip through a couple of example systems in the brain, to establish a comfort level and a model for additional study.
 But while we're on the topic, here is the overall architecture of a convolutional network from a machine learning standpoint.
 The left hand side of the diagram labeled "feature extraction" is where the progressively convergent convolutions occur, and the area on the right labeled "classification" is a different kind of network that gives us a one-hot code for the most likely object represented in the input.
 We'll talk more about machine learning later.

-The pyramidal cells from layer 5 generally project subcortically, to the basal ganglia, to the superior colliculus, spinal cord, and so on.
-Whereas those in the upper layers project preferentially to other areas of cortex, both near and distant.
-In layer 6 are found cells that project back into the thalamus, so there is a loop from the thalamo-cortical relay cells that project to layer 4, through these layer 6 neurons and back to the thalamus.
+In the primary visual cortex the connection motif becomes very regular and very specific.
+Inputs from the thalamus arrive in layer 4, with the exception of a few koniocellular fibers from the LGN that target the blobs in the upper layers.
+The pyramidal cells in layer 5 project subcortically, to the basal ganglia, to the superior colliculus, and so on - whereas those in the upper layers project preferentially to other areas of visual cortex, both near and distant, and many send axons through the corpus callosum to connect with their counterparts in the contralateral hemisphere.
+The fusiform cells in layer 6 project back into the thalamus, so there is a loop from the thalamo-cortical relay cells going through layer 4 to these layer 6 neurons, and back to the thalamus.

 Cerebral modularity is evident at many levels.
-It is usually more pronounced in the sensory areas, and less so in the frontal lobes and upper motor areas, although the lower motor areas are definitely topographic in most regards.
-It is entirely unclear how the different levels of architecture work together to perform computations and to support brain waves.
-Many models exist, but they are mostly speculative.
-And there is the additional complication that as we move centrally, the "receptive fields" of cortical neurons become more complicated, and it is sometimes difficult to know what to look for.
-For example the discovery of grid cells in the entorhinal cortex was made by pure chance (more or less), and now it turns out that their relationships to place cells in the hippocampus is flexible - that relationship can be reprogrammed on the fly by bidirectional synapses in the hippocampus (Milstein et al 2021).
+It is usually most pronounced in the sensory areas, and less so in the frontal lobes and upper motor areas, although the lower motor areas are definitely topographic in many ways.
+It's still unclear how the different levels of architecture work together to perform computations and support brain waves.
+Many models exist, but they are mainly speculative, because the science is complex and the current state of technology doesn't always support it.
+As one moves centrally, the "receptive fields" of cortical neurons become more intricate, and it is sometimes difficult to know what to look for.
+For example the discovery of grid cells in the entorhinal cortex was made by pure chance (as was the discovery of motion-sensitive cortical neurons in the periphery of the visual field - there is a famous story of a tired scientist waving goodbye to her neurons after a failed experiment, only to have them start responding!), and now it turns out that the relationship between grid cells and place cells in the hippocampus is flexible - that relationship can be reprogrammed on the fly by bidirectional synapses in the hippocampus (Milstein et al 2021).
+Interestingly enough, the place cell maps seem to rotate in a coherent manner, which speaks to the compactification of the underlying network topology (Kinsky et al 2018)

 In many cases the circuitry can be tied directly to computational requirements.
 In the figure below, the symbols in green are related to predictive coding and Bayesian inference, which we'll discuss in an upcoming section.